Iris Chang

-Iris Shun-Ru Chang (March 28, 1968 – November 9, 2004) was a Chinese American journalist, author of historical books and political activist.
-She is best known for her best-selling 1997 account of the Nanking Massacre, The Rape of Nanking, and in 2003, The Chinese in America: A Narrative History.
+Iris Shun-Ru Chang (traditional Chinese: 張純如; March 28, 1968 – November 9, 2004) was an American journalist, historian, and political activist.
+She is best known for her best-selling 1997 account of the Nanjing Massacre, The Rape of Nanking, and in 2003, The Chinese in America: A Narrative History.
 Chang is the subject of the 2007 biography Finding Iris Chang, and the 2007 documentary film Iris Chang: The Rape of Nanking starring Olivia Cheng as Iris Chang.
 The independent 2007 documentary film Nanking was based on her work and dedicated to her memory.

 Life and education

-Iris Chang was the daughter of two university professors, Ying-Ying Chang and Dr. Shau-Jin Chang, who moved from mainland China to Taiwan and eventually emigrated to the United States.
-Chang was born in Princeton, New Jersey and raised in Champaign-Urbana, Illinois.

-Chang grew up hearing stories about the Nanking massacre, from which her maternal grandparents managed to escape.
-When she tried finding books about the subject in Champaign Public Library, she found there were none.
+Chang was born in Princeton, New Jersey, to a Taiwanese American family and raised in Champaign-Urbana, Illinois.
+She was the daughter of university professors Ying-Ying and Shau-Jin Chang, who moved from China to Taiwan and later to the United States, and grew up hearing stories about the Nanjing massacre, from which her maternal grandparents escaped.
+When she tried finding books about the subject in the Champaign Public Library, she found there were none.